sw4/sliderBar.js/README.md

 An existing slider can be passed new options and redefined at any point by simply calling .progSlider({options}) on it again.

+The slider has been designed with only the minimum options/events but in an open ended way providing flexibility for extension.
+As such there are no tooltips or related value fields- however these can be linked to/defined etc and referenced in the change event of a slider.
+Note that defined slider elements.

 ----------------------